 Ready to play the waiting game on proposals again this year?

-Now, back to the proposals and estimates.
 Most lawn and landscape companies send out proposals early in the Spring.
-Then they get hit by late season snow once the bids are in the mail and no one calls them back.
+Then they get hit by late-season snow once the bids are in the mail and no one calls them back.
 They sit and wait in the office for the customers to respond, but customers aren’t even thinking about mowing lawns when there is snow on the ground!
 Your well-thought-out proposal letter will just end up in a pile of junk mail on someone’s desk waiting for sunshine; if they remember it then.

 Sure, once the sun comes out and everything is green most of your customers will call you back.
-However, by that time the lawn companies are going full tilt and busy answering phones, talking with customers, making estimates, and starting the Spring mowing season, and every phone call is just another intrusion on the crazy season.
+However, by that time the lawn companies are going full tilt and are busy answering phones, talking with customers, making estimates, and starting the Spring mowing season.
+Every phone call is just another intrusion on the crazy season.
 Like Spring isn’t busy enough!